espruino/BangleApps/apps/widbaroalarm/README.md

 ## Widget
 The widget shows two rows:
 1. pressure value of last measurement
-2. difference of last measurement to pressure average of the the last three hours and an arrow indicating the trend
+2. difference of last measurement to pressure average of the the last three hours

 ## Creator
 Marco ([myxor](https://github.com/myxor))